Overview - revised in January 2026

 Plate 2: Views from the lookout

-After about another 200m you will notice a new park and the historic Mary Lindsay Homestead, built in between the two world wars – here’s the link to information on the homestead - http://inherit.stateheritage.wa.gov.au/Public/Inventory/PrintSingleRecord/49f77fc9-fd09-47b8-a479-d01ba670bdf7.
-At the time of writing this the site was still being re-developed (Plate 3).
+After about another 200m you will notice a park and the historic Mary Lindsay Homestead, built in between the two world wars – here’s the link to information on the homestead - http://inherit.stateheritage.wa.gov.au/Public/Inventory/PrintSingleRecord/49f77fc9-fd09-47b8-a479-d01ba670bdf7.

-Continue on the Capricorn Esplanade path and after about 250m you will arrive at the Yanchep Lagoon Beach node, with a shower, café and toilet block next to the café.
-This was also being re-developed at the time of writing this (Plate 4).
+After about 300 m you will arrive at the Yanchep Lagoon Beach node, with a shower, café and toilet block.

-Continue along the path passed a park on the left (with shower and toilet block – Plate 5).
+Continue along the path passed a park on the left with shower and toilet block).

 At the roundabout, turn right into Brazier Road.
-There is a row of houses between the path and the coast which blocks part of the view, and, whilst there is a track that runs in front of the houses, it is a fire emergency access track as required by Council for the use of the residents of these houses.
-(Plate 6).
+There is a row of houses between the path and the coast which blocks part of the view, and, whilst there is a track that runs in front of the houses, it is a fire emergency access track as required by Council for the use of the residents of these houses with no public access.
+(Plate 3).

 After about 350m the row of houses ends, and the foreshore reserve expands to be adjacent to the road.
 There is a drinking tap in a small carpark about half way along Brazier Road.
 Just as Brazier Road begins to bend left - Compass Circle goes off to the right - follow the path that runs adjacent to this road and the foreshore reserve.

-Just as the road start to bend to the left, you will see a coastal path going off to the right.
-Take this path which will take you to a lookout (Plate 7) and a metal boardwalk (Plate 8), which ends at a red bitumen path.
+Just as the road start to bend to the left and the first house appears on the coastal side of Compass Circle you will see a coastal path going off to the right.
+Take this path which will take you to a lookout (Plate 4) and a metal boardwalk (Plate 5), which ends at a red bitumen path.

 Turn left into the path which ends at a road (Foreshore Vista).
-Follow this path through a roundabout to the end of a Cul de Sac and along a short path that links to Trumpeter Parade.
-Take the path along this road to the end (Plate 9) – this is the turnaround point.
+Follow the path here heading south through a roundabout to the end of a Cul de Sac and along a short path that links to Trumpeter Parade.
+Take the path along this road to the end (Plate 6) – this is the turnaround or end point.